Forceu/barcodebuddy/README.md

 # Barcode Buddy for Grocy

 Pass barcodes to Barcode Buddy.
-If already in Grocy's system, it will consume/add/open the product in Grocy.
+If already in [Grocys](https://github.com/grocy/grocy) system, it will consume/add/open the product in Grocy.
 If an unknown barcode is passed, the product name will be looked up and a corresponding product can be chosen in the Web UI.
 Tags can be saved - if a new product contains the tag in the name, the product will be already preselected in the drop-down list.

 ## Getting Started